Often in fiction, fairy creatures

 Anime & Manga

-- This used to be how Tinkerbell in Peter Pan was always depicted, based on the theatrical practice of using a small light reflected from a mirror and a tinkling bell, until Disney came up with its marvelous design for the film.
+- Tinkerbell in Peter Pan is commonly depicted as this, based on the theatrical practice of using a small light reflected from a mirror and a tinkling bell.

 - This trope actually becomes motive for murder in Furuhata Ninzaburou — a very eccentric editor decides to change the lime-green points of light to red points of light for the hell of it.
 The original artist flipped out and bashed the editor's head in.
 (Art is Serious Business.)